coffincw/UMass-STEM-Discord-Bot/README.md

     - Outputs the current number of members in the server
 - leaderboard [optional: #channel]
     - Displays the top 10 most active users on the server (or mentioned channel) measured by quantity of messages
+- covid [optional: "state"]
+    - Displays the number of cases and deaths related to COVID19 in the specified state, if no state given displays the top 20 states by cases in the U.S
 - help
     - Displays the available *Role* and *General* commands
 - memehelp